Complex density of continuum states in resonant quantum tunneling

 In summary, we have investigated the description of 1D scattering processes in terms of the continuum level density.
 We have extended the existing definition of $\Delta\rho(E)$ to the complex domain and related its real and imaginary parts on the real energy axis to the real and imaginary time shifts associated with complex tunneling trajectories.
 Fundamental relations \eqref{deriphas} and \eqref{deti} have been proposed.
 As a confirmation of our surmise, we have clearly identified singularities of $\Delta{\overline\rho}(E)$ caused by classical stationary points for several test potentials $V(x)$.
-The forms of these singularities are consistent with the types of ESQPTs in bound systems with $f\=1$.
 In particular, the singularities in ${\rm Re}\Delta{\overline\rho}(E)$ reflect stationary points of $V(x)$ in the classically allowed regions, while the singularities in ${\rm Im}\Delta{\overline\rho}(E)$ reflect stationary points of $-V(x)$ in classically forbidden regions.
-The latter singularities highlight the relevance of complex-time (instanton-like) classical solutions of the tunneling problem.
+These dual structures constitute a remarkable generalization of ESQPTs to unbound systems with $f\=1$.
+We anticipate that these results extend to $f\>1$ systems in which the ESQPTs affect higher derivatives of the level density \cite{Str14+,Str16}.
+In general, our findings highlight the pertinence of instanton-like solutions of the tunneling problem and contribute to the evidence that classical mechanics extended to the complex time domain provides valid semiclassical counterparts of purely quantum processes.

-We anticipate that our results extend to $f\>1$ systems in which the ESQPTs affect higher derivatives of the level density \cite{Str14+,Str16}.
-Such an extension is directly deducible from the present analysis for systems which effectively reduce to 1D problems due to an underlying symmetry.
+Let us stress that current nanoscience allows to realize customized resonant tunneling potentials via fabricating suitable nanostructures, see e.g. Refs.\,\cite{See01,Bha06,Suz10,Bri13,Gol15,Tao19}.
+So the above ESQPT effects, translated through Eqs.\,\eqref{tra} and \eqref{deriphas} to variations of the tunneling amplitude, are of direct practical importance and open to experimental tests.

 We thank N. Moiseyev for inspiring lectures on the complex scaling method during Prague AQM1 summer school in 2019.
 The work was supported by the Czech Science Foundation (grant nos.\,20-09998S and 20-21179S) and by Charles University (UNCE/SCI/013).